seankelliher/nyc-public-pools/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/nyc-public-pools?style=flat-square)](/LICENSE.txt)
 ## Public Swimming pools in New York City

-Directory of public swimming pools in New York City.
+Searchable directory of public swimming pools in New York City.
+Users can filter by borough or pool type, a combination of the two, or search by a pool's name.
+Click or tap a returned pool to view detailed information about it.
+Built with Vue.js.
 [View working component](https://sean-kelliher-nyc-public-pools.netlify.app).

 ## Project Status